-- 8.1 The Committee shall, from time to time as needed, recommend a Fire Chief and Deputy Fire Chief for the approval of and appointment by the Municipal Councils of Aurora and Newmarket, by by-law. - 8.2 The Fire Chief shall be responsible for the overall administration of the Department and shall hold office pursuant to the employment policies and practices for permanent full-time non-union positions of Newmarket and in accordance with the requirements of the Fire Protection and Prevention Act, 1997. - 8.3 The Fire Chief shall adhere to the Administrative Policies and Procedures, including purchasing, personnel and all other administrative matters as established by the Town of Newmarket, from time to time, in the operation of the Department and for the purposes of determining applicable authority for actions, the Fire Chief shall have all of the authorities conferred thereby upon Department Heads. - 8.4 The Fire Chief shall have the authority, on behalf of Newmarket, to retain and remove such employees as may be required for the proper operation of the Department, within the approved staff complement as established through the Master Plan, and to take disciplinary action against such employees where required, all subject to any collective agreement which may be in force from time to time. - 8.5 The staffing levels set out in the Master Plan and in any collective agreement which may be in force from time to time shall be adhered to unless otherwise negotiated through the collective agreement process. - 8.6 The Collective Agreement must be submitted for approval of and ratification by the Municipal Council of Newmarket. - 8.7 It is understood and agreed by the Parties that the Committee shall not negotiate any collective agreements, but that the Fire Chief and the Human Resources staff of Newmarket shall be the representatives of Newmarket for the purposes of negotiation. - 8.8 Those staff members delegated fire prevention responsibilities, including Fire Code inspection duties under the Fire Protection and Prevention Act, 1997, shall be appointed by both Municipal Councils, by by-law.
+- 8.1 Members of the Committee may from time to time as needed, participate as an observer for the recruitment of the Municipal Councils of Aurora and Newmarket, by by-law. - 8.2 The Fire Chief shall be responsible for the overall administration of the Department and shall hold office pursuant to the employment policies and practices for permanent full-time non-union positions of Newmarket and in accordance with the requirements of the Fire Protection and Prevention Act, 1997. - 8.3 The Fire Chief shall adhere to the Administrative Policies and Procedures, including purchasing, personnel and all other administrative matters as established by the Town of Newmarket, from time to time, in the operation of the Department and for the purposes of determining applicable authority for actions, the Fire Chief shall have all of the authorities conferred thereby upon Department Heads. - 8.4 The Fire Chief shall have the authority, on behalf of Newmarket, to retain and remove such employees as may be required for the proper operation of the Department, within the approved staff complement as established through the Strategic Plan, and to take disciplinary action against such employees where required, all subject to any collective agreement which may be in force from time to time. - 8.5 The staffing levels set out in the Strategic Plan and in any collective agreement which may be in force from time to time shall be adhered to unless otherwise negotiated through the collective agreement process. - 8.6 The collective agreement must be submitted for approval of and ratification by the Municipal Council of Newmarket. - 8.7 It is understood and agreed by the Parties that the Committee shall not negotiate any collective agreements, but that the Fire Chief and the Human Resources staff of Newmarket shall be the representatives of Newmarket for the purposes of negotiation. - 8.8 Those staff members delegated fire prevention responsibilities, including Fire Code inspection duties under the Fire Protection and Prevention Act, 1997, shall be appointed by both Municipal Councils, by by-law.